Quick Overview

 Instructions

-- Preheat the oven to 375°F and coat a shallow baking pan with nonstick spray.
+- Preheat the oven to 375°F and coat a sheet pan with nonstick spray.

-- Remove the stems from the portobello caps and reserve.
-Using a spoon, gently scrape the gills from the mushrooms, then brush the caps clean with paper towels.
+- Remove the stems from the portobello caps and finely chop them.
+Using a spoon, gently scrape out the dark gills and wipe the caps clean with paper towels.

-- Place the mushrooms (top side down) on the prepared baking sheet and season lightly with salt and pepper.
-Bake for 8 minutes, then blot away any liquid that has pooled inside and around the mushroom caps with paper towels.
+- Arrange the mushrooms gill side up on the prepared pan and season lightly with salt and pepper.
+Bake for 8 minutes, then carefully blot away any liquid released by the mushrooms with paper towels.
 Set aside.

-- Bake the crab-stuffed mushrooms for 10 to 12 minutes, until the crab mixture is firm and golden brown.
+- Bake for 10 to 12 minutes, until the filling is heated through and lightly golden around the edges.

-- Remove from the oven, top each mushroom with a portion of the remaining cheese, and bake for an additional 2 to 4 minutes, until the cheese is melted and bubbly.
+- Top the mushrooms with the reserved cheese and return to the oven for 2 to 4 minutes, until melted and bubbly.

-- Serve with lemon wedges and a dash of hot sauce if desired.
+- Serve hot with lemon wedges and hot sauce if desired.

 Notes